openebs-archive/openebs-docs/docs/alphafeatures.md

 The following are some of the sample CSPC configuration YAML spec:

 - **Striped**- One striped pool on each node using blockdevice attached to the node.
-In below example, one node has 2 blockdevice and other two nodes having one disk each.
+In the below example, one node has 2 blockdevices and other two nodes having one disk each.

   ```
   apiVersion: openebs.io/v1alpha1